spring1843/go-dsa/greedy/README.md

 ## Application

-Greedy algorithms can be applied to optimization problems where the aim is to optimize a specific objective function or maximize or minimize a certain value.
+Greedy algorithms can be applied to optimization problems in which the aim is to optimize a specific objective function or maximize or minimize a certain value.

 ## Rehearsal